 Shred types

-- Strip-cut: Long strips.
+• Strip-cut: Long strips.
 Cheap, fast, high-capacity.
-Easily reassembled — inadequate for sensitive documents.
-Skip it.
+Easily reassembled — skip it for any sensitive documents.

-- Cross-cut: Confetti-sized pieces (~5mm × 40mm).
-Can't practically be reassembled.
-Sufficient for home office use.
+• Cross-cut: Confetti-sized pieces (~5mm × 40mm, P-4).
+Can't practically be reassembled by hand.
+Sufficient for most home office use.

-- Micro-cut: Tiny particles (~2mm × 15mm).
-DIN P-4/P-5 security level.
+• Micro-cut: Tiny particles (~2mm × 15mm, P-5).
 Best for tax documents, medical records, financial paperwork.
 Slightly slower than cross-cut.

-- Nano-cut / P-6+: Near-dust particles.
-Overkill for most home offices.
+• Nano-cut / P-6+: Near-dust particles.
+Overkill for home offices.
 Found in government/enterprise shredders.

 Recommendation: Micro-cut for anything with SSN, account numbers, or medical info.
 Cross-cut fine for general mail and low-sensitivity documents.